jeici21/simple-crud-express/README.md

-# express-ts-template
+# simple-crud-express

-A template of a backend application with Expressjs, Typescript and Nodemon included.
+An example of a simple rest api, made with Express.